 Ongoing Research

-1. Persistence of Origin-Based Social Norms Among Migrants with Naira Kalra and Oyebola Okunogbe: Investigating the enduring influence of origin-based norms on intimate partner violence (IPV) among migrant couples in India, this study unveils the deep-rooted norms influencing migrant couples’ IPV behaviors, vital for policy interventions.
+Persistence of Origin-Based Social Norms Among Migrants with Naira Kalra and Oyebola Okunogbe: Investigating the enduring influence of origin-based norms on intimate partner violence (IPV) among migrant couples in India, we find the stickiness of deep-rooted norms influencing migrant couples’ IPV behaviors.
 (Working paper available upon request)

-2. Effects of Labor Market Exposure on Transition After High School with Emma Zhang: Exploring the transformative impact of early labor exposure on high school students’ post-academic trajectories, this research is pivotal in reshaping educational and labor policies, especially for economically marginalized groups.
+Effects of Labor Market Exposure on Transition After High School with Emma Zhang: Exploring the impact of early labor market exposure via short internships on low-income high school students.
+This research is pivotal in reshaping educational and labor policies, especially for economically marginalized groups.

 Past Research